-- Are you doing the best you can in school?
-If not, do you need support to do better? - How to access college/university?
-Do you know what type of work do you want to do and what education do you need to get there? - O What financial support is available to help with educational costs? - What extracurricular activities do you want to do?
+Are you doing the best you can in school?
+If not, do you need support to do better?

+- · How to access college/university? - Do you know what type of work do you want to do and what education do you need to get there? - What financial support is available to help with educational costs?